EllaTheCat/dopamine-2020/README.md

 The delay is implemented wth sleep() and configurable.
 The Enter key automation can be disabled.

-## Tasker, AutoVoice, AutoTools, AutoShare
+## Tasker, AutoVoice, AutoTools
-Tasker is a popular android application that lets users write programs to run on their phone or tablet.
+Tasker is a popular android application that lets users write android programs to run on their phone or tablet.
 AutoVoice is a Tasker plugin for speech-to-text.
-AutoTools is a Tasker plugin that provides "ssh".
+AutoTools is a Tasker plugin that provides "ssh". together, they can let the user send commands from the phone to the "i3-filewatcher" script.
-AutoShare lets you share (for example) a link from a TV EPG so you can play the show on your PC.

 ## File Watcher
 The file watcher watches the file "/dev/shm/$USER/i3/command".